 Acute suppurative thyroiditis

-- Definition: extremely rare bacterial infection of the thyroid glands
+- Definition: extremely rare bacterial infection of the thyroid gland

 - Symptoms/clinical features: acute febrile course with tenderness